A Brief Intro to Yin and Yang

 - Qi Bo - The Huang Di Nei Jing

 All phenomena can be described in terms of Yin and Yang.
 Yin and Yang are divisible but inseparable.
 They represent opposing yet complementary entities.
 The opposing aspects of Yin and Yang are not fixed.
 They are relative concepts.
-For example the front of the body is Yin in relation to the back or the head of the body is Yang in relation to the feet.
+For example, the front of the body is Yin relative to the back while the head of the body is Yang relative to the feet.
 Yin and Yang are in continual transformation constantly influencing and balancing each other.
 Yin can transform into Yang and Yang can transform into Yin but only at certain phases of development.
 This can be seen in nature as day (Yang) transforms into night (Yin) or summer (Yang) transforms into winter (Yin).
 Yin and Yang are interdependent – Yin does not exist without Yang and Yang does not exist without Yin.
 Nothing is completely Yin and nothing is completely Yang.
 They are divisible but inseparable - Yin is rooted in Yang and Yang is rooted in Yin.

-These principles of Yin and Yang can be seen in the Tai Ji, commonly referred to as the Yin-Yang symbol.
-With the Tai Ji black represents Yin while white represents Yang.
-The smaller circles convey that there is always certain amount of Yin within Yang and Yang within Yin.
+These principles of Yin and Yang are evident in the Tai Ji, commonly referred to as the Yin-Yang symbol.
+With the Tai Ji, black represents Yin while white represents Yang.
+The smaller circles convey that there is always a certain amount of Yin within Yang and Yang within Yin.

-Yin and Yang philosophy serves as the foundation of Traditional Chinese Medicine (TCM) theory.
+Yin and Yang philosophy is the foundation of Traditional Chinese Medicine (TCM) theory as it signifies the nature of a disease.
 All physiological processes, signs, and symptoms can be classified as Yin or Yang.
-Classifying symptoms between the two is often the first step in making a TCM diagnosis as they signify the nature of a disease.
-Attaining a balance between Yin and Yang is a key principle in the practice of TCM and maintaining good health.
+Classifying symptoms between the two is often the first step in making a TCM diagnosis.
+Attaining a balance between the two is a key principle in TCM and maintaining good health.

 Thanks for stopping by!
 Be sure to come back to learn more about how TCM.
 Until next time we wish you good health and happiness. 😊